hiptest/friendly-succotash/README.md

 Friendly succotash
 ==================

-Simple webhook server that updates a file by adding a line in a placeholder and runs a command later on.
+Simple webhook server that updates a file by adding a line in file after a given placeholder and runs a command later on.

 Install & run
 -------------